RadicalOyster/TSOHA-20/README.md

 **Dungeons and Dragons Database**

-The purpose of this application is to be able to quickly add and retrieve information about the tabletop game Dungeons and Dragons 5th Edition.
-This includes at least items, equipment, spells and creatures.
-Additionally, users should be able to add specific entries to a list of personal favorites for quick access and filter information based on various criteria such as an item's properties.
+The purpose of this application is to be able to quickly add and retrieve information about creatures from the tabletop game Dungeons and Dragons 5th Edition.
+This includes basic statistics such as their ability scores and abilities.

 **Current Features**

 * Listing of creatures in the database, including basic stats and abilities
-* Adding new creatures to the database
+* Adding new creatures to the database (admins only)
+* Individual pages for creatures with additional information
 * Editing the ability scores of existing creatures
+* Some user management features for admins (deleting users and editing their details)

 **App in Heroku**